od-blip/Coffee-Shop-Analysis/README.md

 United Kingdom	|2798.49
 **Grand Total**	|**45134.07**|

-3. Total Sales by Country
+4. Total Quantity Sold by Coffee Type

-Chart: Pie Chart
+- Chart: Bar Chart

-Reason: A pie chart helps to show the proportion of total sales that come from different countries.
-This is useful for understanding the geographical distribution of customers.
+Reason: This chart gives a clear picture of which coffee types are the most popular based on the quantity sold, even if they don’t necessarily generate the most revenue.

-- Total Quantity ordered for each coffee type
+- Table

 |Coffee Type	|Sum of Quantity|
 |--------------|---------------|